Energy-Efficient Task Offloading and Resource Allocation for Multiple Access Mobile Edge Computing: Low-Complexity Solutions in Special Cases

-Hence, Problem \ref{p:special_lkn} is a convex problem, which can be solved by existing methods.
-Instead of numerical optimization methods like subgradient method and interior point algorithm, we use Karush-Kuhn-Tucker (KKT) conditions to analysis the special properties of the Problem \ref{p:special_lkn}.
-Based on the special properties, we study a fast algorithm with a closed-form optimal solution for the problem, which has low complexity.
+With the aid of Lemma \ref{lem:spec2_flkt}, we know that Problem \ref{p:special_lkn} is a convex problem, which can be solved by existing methods.
+Instead of numerical optimization methods like subgradient method and interior point algorithm, we use KKT conditions to analysis the special properties of the Problem \ref{p:special_lkn}.
+Thus, the optimal $\{l_{k,n}\}$ for given $\{l_{k,t}\}$ can be obtained.

 Problem \ref{p:special_lkn} satisfies Slater's condition.
 Then, the KKT condition that serves as a sufficient and necessary condition for the optimal solution, which can be shown as follow \cite{Boyd}.